A topic from the subject of Biochemistry in Chemistry.

 • Neurotransmission: Neurotransmitters are chemical messengers that are produced by neurons.
 Neurotransmitters travel across the synaptic cleft and bind to receptors on target neurons, where they trigger a specific cellular response.
 Neurotransmitters are involved in a wide range of physiological processes, including learning, memory, and movement.

-• Immune response: The immune system uses chemical signalling to communicate with itself and with other cells in the body.
+• Immune response: The immune system uses chemical signaling to communicate with itself and with other cells in the body.
 Cytokines are chemical messengers that are produced by immune cells.
 Cytokines travel through the bloodstream and bind to receptors on target cells, where they trigger a specific cellular response.
 Cytokines are involved in a wide range of immune responses, including inflammation, immunity, and tolerance.

 Conclusion